 We put the Jones Road Miracle Balm to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

-Jones Road Miracle Balm is technically a makeup product, but it walks the line between that and skincare.
-It has so many uses which can make it seem like a confusing product, this led me to question: What, exactly, is the point of this product?
+Jones Road Miracle Balm is technically a makeup product, but it walks the line between cosmetics and skincare.
+It has so many uses, it led me to question: What, exactly, is the point of this product?

-The multipurpose balm can be used anywhere and everywhere, but you’ll most likely enjoy using it as I have—on my cheeks as a glow booster and to add pigment to my cheeks, as well as across my lids.
-I tried the Miracle Balm in both Au Naturel (a clear balm) and a Bronze, a golden-flecked shade, to share what makes this product special.
+The multipurpose balm can be used anywhere and everywhere, but you’ll most likely enjoy using it as I have—on my cheeks as a glow booster and to add pigment to my cheeks and across my lids.
+There are four shades to choose from, and I chose Bronze, a gold-flecked shade, and Au Naturel, a clear balm, to share what makes this product special.

 Best for: Highlighting, dry skin, blush

 About the brand: Jones Road is a makeup line created by Bobbi Brown that focuses on clean, high-quality products.

 I’m cautious around highlighters and anything that will make me seem shiny, both because it can highlight the scarring on my skin and make me appear oily as I did in my teenage years.
 That doesn’t mean I don’t covet a “glow”, so I love a properly placed highlight—especially one that looks like it’s my skin and not just another shimmery product.

 And speaking of products, lately, I’ve been using less on my skin.
 As old breakouts and scarring clear up and since my routine involves a lot less going out these days, I’m looking for a simple routine that doesn’t make me look like I layered on makeup.